 Baseball Fundraising Cards or Discount Card Fundraisers

-Scratch-off fundraising cards work well for players of all ages and have become a popular choice for baseball and softball teams and leagues.
-The scratch off card can be customized with your team name, slogan and relevant sports design.
+Scratch-off fundraising cards work well for players of all ages and have become a popular choice for baseball and baseball teams and leagues.
+The scratch-off card can be customized with your team name, slogan, and relevant sports design.
 Each player is given at least one scratch card containing 50 concealed dots.
 Players ask friends, family, and neighbors to participate by scratching off one or more dots.
 Each dot reveals a pre-determined donation amount.
 Typically these amounts do not exceed $10, with the lowest donation being $1.
-In return for participating, each donor is given a sheet of coupons from national merchants (such as Dominos Pizza, Jiffy Lube, or Target) with savings worth more than $100.
+In return for participating, each donor is given a sheet of coupons from national merchants (such as Domino’s Pizza, Jiffy Lube, or Target) with savings worth more than $100.

 Miniature Golf Tournaments

 Hosting a mini-golf tournament is a great fundraising activity for youth baseball teams.
-Just like a regular charity golf tournament, a mini-golf event is fun, encourages team-building, and can bring in a great deal of funds.
-The great thing about mini golf is that anyone can play and it only takes a couple hours, rather than an entire day on the golf course.
-Sell refreshments and fundraising raffle tickets to raise extra mone and bring out the whole family to enjoy a day of miniture golf for your favorite baseball team!
+Just like a regular charity golf tournament, a mini-golf event is fun, encourages team-building, and can bring in a lot of funds.
+The great thing about mini golf is that anyone can play and it only takes a couple of hours, rather than an entire day on the golf course.
+Sell refreshments and fundraising raffle tickets to raise extra money and bring out the whole family to enjoy a day of miniature golf for your favorite baseball team!

-Still looking?
-We offer fundraising ideas for softball teams, high school fundraising ideas, the 40 best fundraisers for schools, and elementary school fundraiers.
-Also, there are plenty of alternative sports fundraising ideas that can be applied to a baseball team, so take a moment to read through the various pages until you find the right fundraiser for your baseball team!
+Still looking for fundraising ideas?
+We offer fundraising ideas for softball teams, high school fundraising ideas, the 40 best fundraisers for schools, and elementary school fundraisers.
+Also, there are plenty of alternative group or sports fundraising ideas that can be applied to a baseball team, so take a moment to read through the various pages until you find the right fundraiser for your baseball team.